ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 #### aligner.sh

-This script aligns 10 burbot reads to burbot and cod reference genomes using the "Burrows-Wheeler Aligner" ("BWA") and "Bowtie 2" software.
+This script aligns 10 burbot reads to burbot and cod reference genomes using BWA and Bowtie 2.

 #### alignment_statistics_calculator.sh